Samuel Ringgold Ward: Anti-slavery work in Britain

 Samuel Ward's success enabled the Anti-slavery society of Canada to finance its work in support of escaped slaves from the US, and in the following year, 1855 Ward published his influential book recounting all that he had achieved.
-The proceeds enabled him to retire to Jamaica.
+The proceeds enabled him to retire to Jamaica, where he became involved in the Baptist church in Kingston.
+Not much was heard from Ward until early 1866 when he published a short pamphlet denouncing the leaders of the Morant Bay Rebellion only a few months before in October 1865 and supporting Governor Edward Eyre's actions putting down the rebellion.
+Ward's testimony taking the side of white colonists against Black Jamaican rebels demanding their rights has confounded historians ever since.

 Death and memory

 Samuel Ringgold Ward died in c.
 1866, after spending his last 11 years of life as a minister and farmer in Jamaica.